 As you can see, for each of these methods, you can play with certain settings to change the intensity of the effect.
 What is ‘right’ is completely subjective and image-dependent.
 Happy experimenting!

-Header Image: Rabbit Out of a Hat from the quite brilliant Everett Collection on Shutterstock.
+Header Image: From the quite brilliant Everett Collection on Shutterstock.